shouth/flatkdtree/README.md

 # flatkdtree

-A yet another K-D tree library that uses a simple array.
+Yet another K-D tree library that uses a simple array.
 It supports C++11 and later.

 ## Example Usage